 Dog-friendly Activities in Phoenix

 The city boasts more than ten dog parks, with top picks being Friends of Hance Dog Park and Chaparral Off Leash Area, which offers separate areas for active and passive dogs.
-Phoenix also has a Doggie Street Festival in January, where you can find music, food and check out options for dog training, food, vets and services.
+Phoenix also has a Doggie Street Festival in January, where you can find music, food and check out the options for dog training, food, vets and services.

 Living in Phoenix puts you within driving distance of several major cities that make great day trips, including Las Vegas and Palm Springs, both about four hours away, Flagstaff, less than three hours away, and the iconic Grand Canyon, just over three hours away.
-When you need a change of scenery and temperature, make the six-hour drive to San Diego for a skiing weekend.
+When you need a change of scenery and temperature, make the six-hour drive to San Diego for a beach weekend.